ivan-berlocher/la-lyvanie/harmonia-demo/docs/whitepaper-v1-pdf-clean.md

 **Note on semantic equivalence.** Structural equivalence does not capture semantic normalization (e.g., "next month" vs. "2025-01-01/2025-01-31", or "500 CHF" vs. "520 EUR").
 Semantic equivalence requires domain-specific normalizers and is outside the kernel's scope.
 The kernel guarantees invariance under *structural* equivalence; semantic normalization is a Perception-layer concern.

-**Theorem (Verification Invariance).** Given E(UIL₁, UIL₂):
+**Theorem (Verification Invariance).** Given E(UIL_1, UIL_2):

 ```
-Verifier(UIL₁, Plan, Memory) = Verifier(UIL₂, Plan, Memory)
+Verifier(UIL_1, Plan, Memory) = Verifier(UIL_2, Plan, Memory)
 ```

 **Proof sketch**: The verifier operates only on the UIL schema fields enumerated above and the memory graph.
 It does not invoke any LLM.
-Since E(UIL₁, UIL₂) implies identical inputs to all verification rules, the output is identical.
+Since E(UIL_1, UIL_2) implies identical inputs to all verification rules, the output is identical.

-**Clarification**: Harmonia's claim is not that different models produce identical UIL—they may not.
+**Clarification**: Harmonia's claim is not that different models produce identical UIL--they may not.
 The claim is that (a) verification is invariant given equivalent UIL, and (b) the architecture makes equivalence *testable* via schema constraints and trace comparison.
 Model independence is a systems guarantee, not a semantic one.

 ### 6.2 Trace Completeness